Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-• Designing and implementing robust and well-orchestrated end-to-end data pipelines (ELT, Reverse-ETL).
+• Designing and implementing robust and well-orchestrated E2E data pipelines (ELT, Reverse-ETL).

 • Employing data modelling techniques in BigQuery and dbt, with an emphasis on legal and venture capital data.

-• Closely supporting and learning from internal departments, including senior stakeholders.
+• You\’ll closely support and learn from internal departments, including senior stakeholders.

 • Bachelor’s degree in Computer Science or a related practical discipline.

-• At least 1 year of experience as a Data Engineer, AI Engineer, or related role.
+• The ideal candidate will have at least 1 year of experience as a Data Engineer, AI Engineer, or related role.

 • Strong software engineering fundamentals and proficiency in Python.

-• Proficient in and passionate about SQL, dbt, and data modelling techniques; experience with columnar databases is a plus.
+• Proficient in and passionate about SQL, dbt, and data modelling techniques.
+Being adept with columnar databases is a considerable advantage.

 • Experience building or deploying AI/LLM systems in production.